Textualize/textual/README.md

 In addition to serving your apps locally, you can serve apps with [Textual-Web](https://github.com/Textualize/textual-web).

-Textual Web's firewall-busting technology can serve an unlimited number of applications on the web.
+Textual Web's firewall-busting technology can serve an unlimited number of applications.

+Since Textual apps have low system requirements, you can install them anywhere Python also runs.
 Turning any device in to a connected device.

-Since Textual apps have low system requirements, you can install them anywhere Python also runs.
-No desktop required.
+No desktop required!

 ## Documentation

-Head over to the [Textual documentation](http://textual.textualize.io/) to start building!
+Head over to the [Textual documentation](http://textual.textualize.io/) to start building.

 ## Join us on Discord